ParthaPRay/ParthaPratimRayCV/README.md

-# ParthaPratimRay_CV
+# ParthaPratimRayCV

 This repo contains my CV.

-ParthaPratimRay_CV is a CV with all details.
+ParthaPratimRayCV is a CV with all details.

 Resume_ParthaPratimRay is a resume with 1 page brief information.